Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/docker.md

 environment, you may need to make modifications, and take measures to properly conclude the installation and configuration.

 Kong supports both PostgreSQL 9.5+ and Cassandra 3.11.* as its datastore.
-In this guide, we show steps to configure PostgreSQL.
+This guide provides show steps to configure PostgreSQL.